Invariant character varieties of hyperbolic knots with symmetries

 Thus the representations of $E(K)/\psi$ must satisfy $m_A^pl_A^k=1$.
 This provides a motivation to look at the restriction to the peripheral subgroup $\pi_1(\partial \mathcal{N}(A))$ generated by $\mu$ and $\lambda$:

 When this restriction has finiteness properties, we are able to find uniform bounds on the number of components of $X(K)^{\psi}$:

-\begin{Proposition} Assume that \eqref{eqn:restriction} is a finite map.
+\begin{Proposition} Assume that \eqref{eqn:restriction} is a dominant morphism and that the dimension of $X(L)$ is at most $2$.
 Then there is a constant $C$ depending only on $X(L)$ such that the number of components of $X(K)^{\psi}$ is $\leq C$. \end{Proposition}

+Here by dominant morphism we mean a morphism whose restriction to each irreducible component of $X(L)$ is dominant.

 Notice that the components of $X(L)$ have dimension at least two \cite{ThurstonNotes}, the hypothesis in Proposition~\ref{prop:bound} implies in particular that they are always surfaces.
-We give in the next section an example of a link for which \eqref{eqn:restriction} is a finite map.
-As a consequence we have: \begin{Corollary} There exists a sequence of hyperbolic knots $K_p$ parametrised by infinitely many prime numbers $p$ such that $K_p$ has a free symmetry $\psi$ of order $p$ but $X(K_p)^\psi$ is bounded, uniformly on $p$. \end{Corollary}
+We give in the next section an example of a link for which \eqref{eqn:restriction} is a dominant morphism.
+As a consequence we have:

+\begin{Corollary} There exists a sequence of hyperbolic knots $K_p$ parametrised by infinitely many prime numbers $p$ such that $K_p$ has a free symmetry $\psi$ of order $p$ but $X(K_p)^\psi$ is bounded, uniformly on $p$. \end{Corollary}

 \begin{proof}[Proof of the proposition] Since $p$ and $k$ are coprime, there exist $q$ and $h$ such that the elements $p\mu+k\lambda$ and $q\mu+h\lambda$ generate the fundamental group of $\partial \mathcal{N}(A)$.
 The character variety ${\mathbf X}(\partial \mathcal{N}(A))$ is a surface in $\mathbb{C}^3$ with coordinates $x=tr(p\mu+k\lambda)$, $y=tr(q\mu+h\lambda)$, and $z=tr((p+q)\mu+(k+h)\lambda)$, defined by the equation $x^2+y^2+z^2-xyz-4=0$.
 The equations $x=2$ and $y=z$ determine a line $D$ contained in the surface ${\mathbf X}(\partial \mathcal{N}(A))$ which corresponds to the subvariety of characters of representations that are trivial on $p\mu+k\lambda$.